The Epidemic No One is Talking About

 Founded in 2006, Seal Shield™ is a world leader in infection control solutions.
 Our company’s infection control focus within healthcare’s technology segment is critical today more than ever.
 Portable and mobile electronics are prolific throughout healthcare, which pose huge risks to patient and staff safety and outcomes.
 Seal Shield™ has acknowledged this paradigm shift and has developed the ElectroClave™ platform to solve various issues created by portable and mobile electronics in all clinical areas.
 The ElectroClave™ UV-C Disinfection platform is the first-ever to automate and track disinfection compliance with devices that interface with patients and multiple staff.
 Mobile and portable device security is also solved in workflows to prevent breaches of patient confidential data.
-Additionally, Seal Shield’s waterproof keyboards, hopital medical mice and screen protectors with antimicrobial product protection solve commonly overlooked cross-contamination points throughout healthcare.
-Seal Shield’s combined technologies bring the most comprehensive infection control solution, driving better patient safety and outcomes.
+Additionally, Seal Shield’s waterproof keyboards, hopital medical mice and multilayer screen protectors solve commonly overlooked cross-contamination points throughout healthcare.
+Seal Shield’s combined technologies bring the most comprehensive infection control solution.

 For more information check out the Seal Shield website: